By Ben Everson

 Everybody's blaming the storm.

-But maybe it’s time we checked the pillars.
+Maybe it's time we checked the pillars.

-Because if America falls, it won’t be drag queens or Democrats that brought it down.
+Because if America falls, it won't be drag queens or Democrats that brought it down.
+It'll be Christians, the very ones called to hold it up.

 So how do we destroy a nation?
 Easy.
-Just follow this playbook:
+Just follow this playbook.

 1. Neglect Personal Holiness